Comprehensive Ophthalmology & Optometry Clinic

 The optometry service performs comprehensive vision exams to assess eye health and vision needs, and provides vision correction with glasses or contact lenses for both pediatric and adult patients.
 We also provide testing for glaucoma and cataracts.

-The parking lot at 490 Illinois Street is currently closed for construction.
+The parking lot at 490 Illinois Street is currently closed due to construction.
 UCSF offers valet parking, also at 490 Illinois Street, Monday through Friday at the regular parking lot rate.
 Please enter on Illinois Street to use this service.

 On Saturdays, the Comprehensive Ophthalmology & Optometry Clinic at 490 Illinois Street is open from 8 a.m. to 5 p.m. for routine optometry exams only.
 Patients can order glasses, contact lenses and related accessories at the Mission Bay Optical Dispensary, which is located at 490 Illinois Street on ground floor and open on Saturdays from 9 a.m. to 5:30 p.m.
 Please enter the building on Illinois Street.

 We have customer service agents available to answer questions by phone at (415) 353-2020, Monday through Friday, 8 a.m. to 5 p.m.
 Emergency call service is available after hours and on weekends.

 Optometrists are members of the UCSF Department of Ophthalmology who perform routine and diagnostic eye exams.
 After completing an undergraduate degree, an optometrist attends a four-year graduate program focused on ocular health.
 In addition to prescribing glasses, optometrists can diagnose and treat many eye diseases, including glaucoma, diabetic eye disease and dry eye.
 If necessary, your optometrist will refer you to one of UCSF's ophthalmologists.

 - How can I get help for an urgent eye concern?